-- 1. a non-bank asset transfer transaction valued at less than 250 billion rupiahs; - 2. a bank asset transfer transaction valued at less than 2.5 trillion rupiahs; - 3. a transfer of assets that is carried out in the ordinary course of business this depends on the business profile of the acquiring party and the purpose of the acquisition.
-Transactions in the ordinary course of business are: - 1. transfers of assets that are finished goods from one undertaking to another for resale to consumers by an undertaking that is active in the retail sector (eg, the sale of consumer goods by retailers); and - 2. transfers of assets that are supplies to be used within three months in the production process (eg, the purchase by an undertaking of raw materials and basic components from various sources for production); - 4. a transfer of assets specifically in the property sector that meets one of the following criteria: - 1. space for use by the buyer; or - 2. social facilities or facilities proposed for general use. - 5.
-Assets that are not intended for business use by the acquirer (eg, land for corporate social responsibility or not-for-profit activities, or to comply with statutory requirements).
+- 1. a non-bank asset transfer transaction valued at less than 250 billion rupiahs; - 2. a bank asset transfer transaction valued at less than 2.5 trillion rupiahs; - 3. a transfer of assets that is carried out in the ordinary course of business (this depends on the business profile of the acquiring party and the purpose of the acquisition) transactions in the ordinary course of business are: - 1. transfers of assets that are finished goods from one undertaking to another for resale to consumers by an undertaking that is active in the retail sector (ie, the sale of consumer goods by retailers); and - 2. transfers of assets that are supplies to be used within three months in the production process (ie, the purchase by an undertaking of raw materials and basic components from various sources for production).